 Contrary to our forecast in our Management Report as at 31 December 2017, the operating result before profit transfer was significantly exceeded in the first half of 2018.
-The positive development should continue in the second half of the year.
 Changing framework conditions will be briefly described below.

 The intensifying situation of the trade conflict originating in the United States could potentially be accompanied by a noticeable slowdown in the global economy.